paritytech/capi/Readme.md

 }
 ```

-> Note: For now, we only support the latest 1.x version Deno.
+> Note: For now, we only support the latest 1.x version of Deno.

 </details>